mariusandra/pigeon-draggable/README.md

 API: https://github.com/mariusandra/pigeon-draggable/blob/master/src/index.js

-To use in your component (with beta version 0.2.0):
+To use in your component:

 ```js
 // default for React